 Information about the LPI Linux Essentials Program

-For the new Linux Essentials exam LPI is developing a new method of internet-based testing (IBT) through accredited testing locations.
-This method of test delivery requires a computer lab, proctor, and a secure browser.
-The IBT Linux Essentials exam is offered by LPI Inc. and not by Pearson VUE.
-Please klick here to find more information about that.
+For the Linux Essentials exam, LPI introduces a special method of Internet-Based Testing (IBT) through accredited Test Center locations.
+This Internet-Based Testing (IBT) method requires a computer lab, a proctor, and a secure browser.
+This Internet-Based Testing (IBT) solution is offered by LPI Inc., not by Pearson VUE.

 To obtain the Linux Essentials Professional Development Certificate, the candidate must have the following knowledge:

 - Understanding the Linux and open source industry and understanding the most popular open source applications.

 - Understanding the main components of the Linux operating system and technical knowledge for working with the Linux command line.

 - Basic knowledge of security and administration-related topics such as user / group administration, command-line work, and permissions.